ahmad-aloradi/VoxATtack/README.md

 ### Downloading Dataset
 We are using the `VoicePrivacy2025` and `Librispeech` datasets.
 Please download them before hand to use the repo.
 You need to contact the [VPAC 2025 challenge organizers](https://www.voiceprivacychallenge.org/attacker/) to obtain the dataset.
 You may optionally download `LibriSpeech` if you need to train or evaluate on the original speech.
 If you choose not to use it, please remove it from the data configs in `configs/datamodule/datasets/vpc.yaml`.

-Once downloaded, we recommend you create a symlink to the data folder (if did not save it there)
+Once downloaded, we use the `data` folder to point to the dataset.
+You may create a symlink to the data folder (if did not save it there) using:
 ```shell
 ln -s YOUR_DATA_PATH data/.
 ```
-If your data resides elsewhere, you may override the data by
+If you choose for your data to reside elsewhere, you may override the data by
 ```shell
 python src/train.py paths.data_dir='PATH_TO_YOUR_DATA'
 ```

-### Specfying a Dataset
+### Specifying a Dataset {#specifying-dataset}
-By default, all models are used in the training/.
-This is euivalent to running:
+By default, all models are used in the training/evaluation.
+This is equivalent to running:
 ```bash
 python src/train datamodule.models=${datamodule.available_models}
 ```